 Based on the fourth story arc of Hirohiko Araki’s enduring manga series, JoJo’s Bizarre Adventure: Diamond Is Unbreakable Chapter I tells the story of Higashikata Jōsuke, a high school teenager with the unique ability to manipulate a psychic version of himself known as a Stand.
-Though Jōsuke doesn’t shy from using his power, he is uninterested in wielding it for any larger purpose, content to living a peaceful life with his mum and grandfather.
+Though Jōsuke doesn’t shy from using his power, he is uninterested in wielding it for any larger purpose, content to just live a peaceful life with his mum and grandfather.
 This changes when he is approached by Kūjō Jōtarō, a paternal relative who also possesses a Stand.
-Meanwhile, a killer in Jōsuke’s town gains the water manipulating Aqua Necklace Stand.
-He begins using it to murder townspeople, eventually setting his eyes on Jōsuke and his grandfather.
+Meanwhile, a killer in Jōsuke’s town gains the water-manipulating Aqua Necklace Stand.
+The killer also starts using his Stand to murder townspeople, eventually setting his eyes on Jōsuke and his grandfather.

 I’d like to try something different with this snappy review.
 Instead of immediately commenting about the movie, I’d share my “bizarre” viewing experience.
 Forgive the pun, thank you.

 Next came the introduction of Jōtarō, the protagonist of the previous story arc in the manga.
 Some fights.
 More displays of Stands.
-Unlike what some reviews wrote, I didn’t find the effects at all lacklustre, all felt at least reasonable in concept and execution.
-In short, I thought the look of the Stands formed a bridge with the manga.
-By not appearing completely realistic, they reminded the movie was inspired by a manga series.
-Made to honour a manga series too.
+Unlike what some reviews wrote, I didn’t find the effects at all lacklustre; all at least felt reasonable in concept and execution.
+Additionally, I thought the look of the Stands formed a bridge with the manga.
+By not appearing completely realistic, they remind that the movie is inspired by a beloved manga series.
+Filmed to honour a manga series too.

-Personally, I think this was the result of Miike valiantly attempting a different approach to the movie, but quickly realising it doesn’t work.
-The original JoJo stories have always been magical crusades, shonen adventures that reveled in the outlandish and the audacious.
-Not only does Miike’s approach at the beginning sync badly when the signature elements of the manga kicks in, if anything, the content of the manga began undoing his style.
+Personally, I feel all these were the result of Miike valiantly attempting a different approach to the story, but quickly realising it doesn’t work.
+The original JoJo stories have always been magical crusades, shonen adventures that revel in the outlandish and the audacious.
+Not only does Miike’s approach at the beginning sync badly when signature elements of the manga kicks in, if anything, the contents of the manga actively undid his style.